KNVA

-KNVA (channel 54) is a television station in Austin, Texas, United States, serving as a de facto owned-and-operated station of The CW.
-It is owned by Vaughan Media and operated under a local marketing agreement (LMA) by The CW's majority owner, Nexstar Media Group, making it sister to NBC affiliate KXAN-TV (channel 36) and Llano-licensed MyNetworkTV affiliate KBVO (channel 14).
-The three stations share studios on West Martin Luther King Jr. Boulevard and San Gabriel Street (between the Old West Austin section of Austin and the University of Texas at Austin campus); KNVA's transmitter is located at the West Austin Antenna Farm on Mount Larson (near Loop 360 and Westlake Drive, north of West Lake Hills).
+KNVA (channel 54) is a television station in Austin, Texas, United States, affiliated with The CW.
+It is owned by Vaughan Media and operated by Nexstar Media Group, owner of KXAN-TV (channel 36), an NBC affiliate, and KBVO (channel 14), an independent station with MyNetworkTV; Nexstar's Tegna subsidiary owns ABC affiliate KVUE (channel 24).
+KNVA, KXAN-TV, and KBVO share studios on West Martin Luther King Jr. Boulevard in Austin.
+KNVA's transmitter is on Buckman Mountain Road north of West Lake Hills.

+Channel 54 has been managed by KXAN-TV throughout its history.
+The construction permit was obtained in 1988 by a consortium including former KVUE anchor Ron Oliveira, which added other investors before the station began broadcasting on August 31, 1994.
+After airing a loop of local weather information for its first four months on the air, KNVA became a general-entertainment station and affiliate of The WB in January 1995.
+Oliveira anchored a KXAN-produced 5:30 p.m. newscast on the station between 1995 and 1997.
+He continued to own a stake in the license until 2009, when his shares were acquired by Vaughan.

+KNVA became Austin's affiliate of The CW at the network's launch in 2006, also airing MyNetworkTV programs between 2006 and 2009.
+KXAN reintroduced local news to channel 54 in 2009 with a 9 p.m. newscast, since complemented by an extended morning newscast.

 History

-Early history
+Construction and early years

-The UHF channel 54 allocation in Austin was contested between three groups that competed for Federal Communications Commission (FCC) approval of a construction permit to build and license to operate a new television station.
-Capitol City Community Interests Inc. (headed by David L. Ferguson and owned by Allandale Baptist Church) filed the initial application on May 22, 1984; it proposed a family-oriented program lineup using fare from the American Christian Television System.
+On a petition from the Allandale Baptist Church of Texas, the Federal Communications Commission (FCC) allocated channel 54 to Austin on January 27, 1984.
+A group owned by the church, Capital City Community Interests Inc., applied for the channel on May 22.
+It proposed a family-oriented program lineup using fare from the American Christian Television System.
 Its application led to a stampede, and by the time the FCC had designated all of the applications for comparative hearing, there were nine different groups seeking the channel.
-These included ATV Associates, Balcones Broadcasting (majority-owned by Houston-based attorney Billy B. "Paz" Goldberg and chaired by local news anchor Ronnell H. "Ron" Oliveira), Capital City Community Interests, Capitol Area Broadcasting, Channel 54, Ltd., DB Broadcasting, Isabel Chávez, Lake Country Telecasters Inc., and Television 54 Corp.
-On September 3, 1985, Capital City Community Interests had its application dismissed with prejudice per a request to the FCC filed by Lake Country Telecasters.
+These included ATV Associates, Balcones Broadcasting (majority-owned by Houston attorney Billy B. "Paz" Goldberg and chaired by local news anchor Ronnell H. "Ron" Oliveira), Capital City Community Interests, Capitol Area Broadcasting, Channel 54, Ltd., DB Broadcasting, Isabel Chávez, Lake Country Telecasters Inc., and Television 54 Corp.
+Lake Country dropped out of the proceeding on September 3, 1985.

-In an administrative proceeding, FCC Administrative Law Judge Joseph Chachkin conditionally granted the permit to Balcones Broadcasting on July 10, 1986, denying the applications of Capital City Community Interests, Television 54 Corp., Capitol Area Broadcasting, ATV Associates and DB Broadcasting.
-The grant was conditioned on Billy Goldberg divesting his interests in NBC affiliate KVEO-TV in Brownsville (where Oliveira had become an assistant general manager in early 1985 and which Goldberg was in the process of acquiring at the time Balcones filed its application) and Odessa-based independent station KPEJ (now a Fox affiliate).
-Shortly after obtaining approval for the permit and license, Balcones Broadcasting chose to request KCFP as the planned television station's call letters.
-In the meantime, Oliveira returned to KVUE in 1987.